 In the métro

-You can take your bike with you in the métro, as long as you follow these safety rules:
+You can bring your bike (including unicycles, tricycles and other similar equipment) into the métro, as long as you follow these safety rules:

 - You must be at least 14 years old or accompanied by an adult*

 - Bikes are allowed only during these time periods*:

 Monday to Friday, from 10 a.m. to 3 p.m. and after 7 p.m.

 All day Saturday, Sunday, and on legal holidays

 Bikes may be not allowed in métro cars during certain events